 Purple Dragon's gay India tours are all-inclusive modular programs to help get first-time visitors fully enjoy this complex but rewarding destination.
 Purple Dragon pioneered LGBT travel to India but our journeys of a lifetime are open to everyone!

 Our team in Delhi won this national Award for Excellence

-Purple Dragon's Gay India Tours: Your Journeys of Lifetime
+Purple Dragon's India Adventures: Your Journey of Lifetime

 For most people, a visit to India is a life-changing experience.
 India is vivid, challenging and full of both remarkable beauty and remarkable cultural contradictions.
 A visit here is a journey of a different kind, and many visitors find themselves confronting their values and their notions of history and spirituality.
 Next to China, India is the world's richest, most ancient civilization, the place where the Buddha delivered his first sermons, the birthplace of Hinduism, and of many of the ideas that have shaped both history and thinking for much of the world.
 Kublai Khan, Rudyard Kipling, Shirley Temple and Bollywood have hinted about what is in store for those who have never visited here.
 If you are one of them, this may be the journey of a lifetime.

 Planning Your Holiday

 Purple Dragon's private India tours are all-inclusive travel programs designed to help first-time visitors get acquainted with dazzling India.
 We pioneered LGBT travel toIndia.
 However, you do not have to be gay to enjoy one of our India programs.
 We welcome everyone!
 Our mainstream customers choose us because they know they will get something better from a gay company.